NickLiffen/ghas-enablement/README.md

 After the script has run, please head to your `~/Desktop` directory and delete the `tempGitLocations` directory that has been automatically created.

+## Running this with the CLI

+The `cli.sh` is a Bash script that wraps the funcitonalities of this tool.
+It is intented to augment the tool's functionality and make it easier to use in order to achieve a controlled GHAS rollout.
+The script is located in the root directory of this repository.

+The CLI interface helps fulfil the follow use cases:

+### Use Case 1: Enable GHAS on all repositories in all your organizations

+1. Create a GitHub Personal Access Token (PAT).
+2. Start the CLI by running `./cli.sh` in the root directory of this repository.
+3. Select the `5.
+Configure option` to create your `.env`

+- Fill in the PAT
+- Fill in the GHAS features you would like to enable
+- Fill in the programming languages you want to filter on (optional)
+- If you are using a GitHub Enterprise Server, fill in the URL of your instance (leave empty if you are using GitHub.com)
+- Select your temporary directory (or leave it to the tool to create one)

+4. Select the `1.
+Get Organizations in your Enterprise` option to get a list of all your organizations.
+5. Select the `2.
+Enable features for Organization - For all repos at once` option to enable selected GHAS features.
+6. When asked to select an organization, type `all` to select all organizations.
+7. Select the `4.
+Print progress` option to check the progress and confirm that all organizations have been processed.

+## Use Case 2: Enable GHAS on all repositories in a controlled fashion: organization by organization

+1. Create a GitHub Personal Access Token (PAT).
+2. Start the CLI by running `./cli.sh` in the root directory of this repository.
+3. Select the `5.
+Configure option` to create your `.env`

+- Fill in the PAT
+- Fill in the GHAS features you would like to enable
+- Fill in the programming languages you want to filter on (optional)
+- If you are using a GitHub Enterprise Server, fill in the URL of your instance (leave empty if you are using GitHub.com)
+- Select your temporary directory (or leave it to the tool to create one)

+4. Select the `1.
+Get Organizations in your Enterprise` option to get a list of all your organizations.
+5. Select the `2.
+Enable features for Organization - For all repos at once` option to enable selected GHAS features.
+6. When asked to select an organization, type `next` to see the next 10 organizations that GHAS haven't been enabled on.
+7. Type in the name of the organization you want to enable selected GHAS features on.
+8. Select the `4.
+Print progress` option to check the progress and confirm that all organizations have been processed.
+9. Repeat steps 5-7 until all organizations you have processed all organizations.

+Notes:

+- The CLI will automatically create a `.env` file in the root directory of this repository.
+This file contains the configuration for the tool.
+You can edit this file to change the configuration of the tool manually.
+You don't need to run the `5.
+Configure option` to change the configuration.
+- You can choose to use `3.
+Enable features for Organization - Per repo` instead of the `2.
+Enable features for Organization - For all repos at once`.
+This option will make more API calls as it enables the features per repository.
+The result will be the same if you are GHEC user, however if you are a GHES user, you will not be able to enable `dependabotupdates` with the `3.
+Enable features for Organization - Per repo`.
+- The `2.
+Enable features for Organization - For all repos at once` works for GHES 3.7 and above.
+- Enabling `codescanning` with the `2.
+Enable features for Organization - For all repos at once` option will use the (Code Scanning Default Setup)[https://github.blog/2023-01-09-default-setup-a-new-way-to-enable-github-code-scanning/].
+This is not yet available on GHES.

 ## Running this within a Codespace?

 There are some key considerations that you will need to put into place if you are running this script within a GitHub Codespace: